 There are also a few restaurants along the way, which offer locally themed dishes such as Inari Sushi and Kitsune Udon (“Fox Udon”), both featuring pieces of aburaage (fried tofu), said to be a favorite food of foxes!
 How cute is that – And the setting is often overlooking a gorgeous patch of forest makes it even more worthwhile to eat here!

 Fushimi Inari Shrine or the Kyoto Fox Shrine is located just outside JR Inari Station, the second station from Kyoto Station along the JR Nara Line (5 minutes, 140 yen one way from Kyoto Station, not served by rapid trains).
+If you havn’t heard of JR yet you need to before you head to Japan – Check out this Japan Pass post for more info!
 The shrine can also be reached in a short walk from Fushimi Inari Station along the Keihan Main Line.